iij/mruby-regexp-pcre/README.md

 ## License

+**Note: If you build your mruby with bundled PCRE (default), read the [pcre/LINCENCE](pcre/LICENCE) file carefully.**

+This software (except for "pcre" directory) is distributed under the license terms below.

 Copyright (c) 2013 Internet Initiative Japan Inc.

 Permission is hereby granted, free of charge, to any person obtaining a